tmbluth/Learning-RL/README.md

 # Learning-RL
-A guide to reinforcement learning that ranges from introductory thout experiences to RL+deep learning
+A basic guide to reinforcement learning with examples.
+Topics include:

+1. Multi-armed Bandit learning
+2. Game creation (Tic-Tac-Toe)
+3. Route optimization
+4. RL + deep learning

+...and more!